 When applying you must provide details of exactly how you will spend the money, and agree a repayment plan.
+It takes at least 4 weeks to receive your loan.

 You must be over 18 to be eligible to apply and be one of the following: